Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Experiments

-We analyze the genotype and gene expression data of 114 yeast strains \cite{brem:2008} using various sparse regression methods.
-We focus on the chromosome 3 with 21 SNPs and 3684 genes.
-Although it is well established that genes form clusters in terms of expression levels that correspond to functional modules, the hierarchical structure over correlated genes is not directly available as a prior knowledge, and we learn the tree structure and node weights from the gene expression data by running the hierarchical agglomerative clustering algorithm as we described in the previous section.
-We use only the internal nodes with heights $h_v'<0.7$ or $0.9$ in our method.
-The goal of the analysis is to search for SNPs (inputs) whose variation induces a significant variation in the gene expression levels (outputs) over different strains.
-By applying our method that incorporates information on gene modules at multiple granularity along the hierarchical clustering tree, we expect to be able to identify SNPs that influence a group of genes that are co-expressed or co-regulated.
+We analyze the yeast eQTL data set of the genotype and gene-expression data for 114 yeast strains [\citet{brem2008}] using various sparse regression methods.
+We focus on the chromosome 3 with 21 SNPs and expression levels of 3,684 genes, after removing those genes whose expression levels are missing in more than 5\% of the samples.
+Although it is widely known that genes are organized into functional modules within which gene-expression levels are often correlated, the hierarchical module structure over correlated genes is not directly available as prior knowledge, and we learn the tree by running the hierarchical agglomerative clustering algorithm on gene-expression data.
+We use only the internal nodes with heights $h_v<0.7$ or $0.9$ in our method.
+The goal of the analysis is to search for SNPs (covariates) whose variation induces a significant variation in the gene-expression levels (responses) over different strains.
+By applying our method that incorporates information on gene modules at multiple granularity in the hierarchical clustering tree, we expect to be able to identify SNPs that influence the activity of a group of genes that are co-expressed or co-regulated.